stephan-buckmaster/sinatra-testing/README.md

 # Exercise / tasks

 1. Refactor the code so that existing, and new, functionality can be tested.
-Add basic test also.
+(Pull the functionality out of the `post '/' do`).
+2. Add tests:
+    1. One passing test for the 1+2+3=6 case above.
+    2. Another passing test for the "a" input..
-2. Add a Rake file with a rake task that invokes the tests.
+3. Add a `Rakefile` with a rake task that invokes the tests: `$ rake`  => the tests are executed
-3. Add a failing test: invalid JSON should not crash the server, but respond with the same invalid input error.
+4. Add a failing test: invalid JSON ("a") should not crash the server, but respond with the same invalid input error.
-4. Change the server code so that the new test passes.
+5. Change the server code so that the new test passes.

-Test framework is up to you (except, needs to be ruby based).
+Test framework is up to you (except, needs to be based on Ruby).
 When refactoring, feel free to add new Ruby classes / files as you prefer.
 This test has no right/wrong answer, some of it is a matter of taste.